-Hourly employees of specified VF subsidiaries may elect to contribute between 2% and 50% of their pre-tax annual compensation, as defined in the Plan, subject to certain IRC limitations.
+Salaried employees of specified VF subsidiaries may elect to contribute between 2% and 50% of their pre-tax annual compensation, as defined in the Plan, subject to certain IRC limitations.
 Participants who have attained age 50 before the end of the Plan year are eligible to make catch-up contributions.
 Participants may also contribute amounts representing distributions from other qualified defined benefit or defined contribution plans.
+The Company contributes a match of 50% of the first 6% of compensation that a participant contributes to the Plan.